 I worked in local government and NHS before becoming a senior Civil Servant in the Department of Health.
 I had a private practice as a facilitator and coach and now chair a national charity www.growingpoints.co.uk.
 The charity helps people from excluded communities (including refugees) achieve their ambitions.

-In the 70s I trained as a Social Worker and for the last ten years of my career I was based in a local GP surgery, working mainly with old people.
+I was brought up in Malvern and returned 28 years ago with my family.
+In the 70s I trained as a Social Worker and for the last ten years of my career I was based in a local GP surgery, working mainly with older people.
 I am an active member of Amnesty International, both with the local group and in the Books for Amnesty shop in Great Malvern as well as being part of the Malvern Fairtrade group.
 I feel passionately that we must offer a safe haven to those who have fled the devastation of Syria and look forward to being involved with their arrival and settling into our beautiful town.

 I have been a children’s Social Worker all my adult life.
 Despite having ‘retired’ four years ago I still carry out some work in fostering services.
 I was born in Malvern and as such I am delighted to have been living here again for the past nine years.
 I believe passionately that we should, and must, help those less fortunate than ourselves, particularly children uprooted and separated from their families due to conflict.

 I practise locally as a solicitor.
 I moved to Malvern ten years ago with my family and am very happy to be living in this community.
 I grew up in South Africa.
 While I was there worked as a volunteer with the Black Sash.
 For me, apart from being the country where my grandfathers were born, Britain always represented a place of refuge and safety for the world’s persecuted.
 That spirit of openness and tolerance clearly needs to be fostered from generation to generation and I am happy to belong to a charity which represents this British value.